Ohad Kadousi

-Ohad Kadousi (אוהד קדוסי) is an Israeli professional footballer who plays for Hapoel Kfar Shalem.
+Ohad Kadousi (אוהד קדוסי) is a former Israeli professional footballer who plays for Hapoel Kfar Shalem.

 Career

 Kadousi began his career with Maccabi Petah Tikva F.C. where he played from age 8.
 In the 2004–05 season he got the chance to play with the senior team.
 After half a year, he signed with Maccabi Herzliya F.C. where he played in Liga Leumit.
 One year later he aroused the interest of Bnei Sakhnin F.C., which also played in the second tier of Israeli football.
 There he became the top scorer of the league with 22 goals.
 In this season he also led the team to the quarter-finals of the State Cup.
 After 2 years in Ligat Leumit he decided to go back to his home club Maccabi Petah Tikva.
 In the 2007–08 season he made 29 league appearances, but only made 18 starts.
 That season he disappointed, having scored only five goals.
 His team avoided relegation to the second division by only scoring more goals than Hapoel Kfar Saba F.C.
 On 25 June 2008, he signed a five-year contract with Ligat Leumit club Hapoel Be'er Sheva F.C.

 In the summer of 2013 Kadousi joined FC Lausanne-Sport, his first club abroad, and will compete in the Swiss Super League after signing a two-year contract with the option for a third year if the club chooses.

 In 2018 Kadousi joined Hapoel Ironi Baqa al-Gharbiyye F.C. in Liga Alef coming from Hapoel Hadera F.C.

 On 26 June 2019 signed to Hapoel Kfar Shalem.